Cal-Rex/django-blog-walkthrough/project walkthrough guide.md

     LOGOUT_REDIRECT_URL = '/'
     ```

+also, during the testing process, if you dont want to have to test with emails, you can turn this off by adding this variable to settings.py too:
+-   ``` py
+    ACCOUNT_EMAIL_VERIFICATION = 'none'
+    ```

 With the new package/feature added in the back end. the updates to the app need to be migrated again.
 - `python3 manage.py migrate`